Archive for

 My dad and I were looking for an inexpensive place we hadn’t tried yet, so we headed to North Beach.
 The corner of Columbus and Broadway alone offers a wide variety of unique restaurants in a charming SF neighborhood.
 Each restaurant oozes warmth, charm, and a unique take on the flavors of the area: Italian and Asian.

-Neighboring North Beach classics, such as and is this hidden gem.
+Neighboring North Beach classics, such as The Stinking Rose and The Steps of Rome is this hidden gem.
 Zagat rated The House extremely high for its food and service.
 And it’s no wonder why: when I asked if I could sort of combine two dishes I couldn’t choose between by getting the soy glazed salmon in the miso soup instead of the bonito sake broth, the waiter responded with not only yes, but “that sounds even better than the original.”
 The salmon was cooked to perfection and blended deliciously with the spicy miso soup broth that was both comforting and surprising in its kick of spicy flavor. (more…)

 December 3rd, 2007 by susan j

 Here are Go San Francisco Card, we’re always working to bring you the best tourist attractions at an affordable price.
 That’s why we’re thrilled to announce the addition of the Daytime Alcatraz Island Tour to our roster of over 45 San Francisco attractions.
-I haven’t had a chance to check out the tour myself yet, but Alcatraz is one of for 2007, up there with the Grand Canyon and Central Park.
+I haven’t had a chance to check out the tour myself yet, but Alcatraz is one of TripAdvisor’s Top 10 US attractions for 2007, up there with the Grand Canyon and Central Park.

 The tour is available in English, Spanish, German, French, Italian, Japanese, Dutch, and Mandarin, so it’s a big draw for those visiting San Francisco from around the world.
 It also includes round-trip terry to Alcatraz Island a 45 minute self guided cell house audio tour so visitors can discover the stories of the inmates who once lived at Alcatraz.